-“Technologies of Reading,” and “Music Since 1945” are two exemplary courses that were taught on the Commons and make great use of open digital pedagogy.
+“Technologies of Reading,” and “Music Since 1945” are two exemplary courses that were taught on the Commons and demonstrate open digital pedagogy in action.

 In “Technologies of Reading”, Professor Silva (York College) introduced students to the field of Digital Humanities (DH).
 Students created weekly blog posts to evaluate the readings, tools, or websites assigned that week.
 Blogging functioned as a scaffolding mechanism to prepare students for larger course projects.